 • FedEx: 139

-That number is compared against the package’s actual weight.
+That number is compared to the package’s actual weight.
 Whichever number is higher is used as the billable weight

 Why Does Volumetric Weight Matter?